Rick Cotton: Early career

-After graduating from Yale Law School, Cotton served as a law clerk to Judge J. Skelly Wright on United States Court of Appeals for the District of Columbia Circuit from 1969–1970.
-He subsequently clerked for Justice William J. Brennan Jr. on Supreme Court of the United States from 1970–1971.
+After graduating from Yale Law School, Cotton served as a law clerk to Judge J. Skelly Wright on United States Court of Appeals for the District of Columbia Circuit from 1969 to 1970.
+He subsequently clerked for Justice William J. Brennan Jr. on Supreme Court of the United States from 1970 to 1971.

-Private Sector
+Private sector

 Cotton worked at NBCUniversal for 25 years.
 During this time, he spent 20 years as Executive Vice President and General Counsel.
-He also served for four years as President and Managing Director of CNBC Europe, based in London.
+He also served for four years as president and managing director of CNBC Europe, based in London.

 Government

 Cotton has served in various governmental roles throughout his career.
 He was Executive Secretary to the Department of Health, Education and Welfare under Secretary Joseph A. Califano Jr. He later worked as Special Assistant for Renewable Energy to Deputy Secretary John Sawhill at the U.S. Department of Energy.

 From 2015 to 2017, Cotton worked for New York Governor Andrew Cuomo as Special Counsellor to the Governor for Interagency Initiatives.
 In this role, he focused on infrastructure projects in downstate New York, including LaGuardia and JFK Airports, the Moynihan Train Hall and Penn-Farley Complex, the Governor Mario M. Cuomo Bridge (formerly Tappan Zee Bridge), the Jacob K. Javits Convention Center expansion, and the Metropolitan Transportation Authority's Second Avenue Subway project.
-New York Governor Andrew Cuomo reportedly referred to Cotton as New York’s “czar of infrastructure."
+New York Governor Andrew Cuomo reportedly referred to Cotton as New York's “czar of infrastructure."

 Port Authority of New York and New Jersey

-In August 2017, Cotton was appointed Executive Director of the Port Authority of New York and New Jersey, the bi-state agency responsible for managing regional transportation infrastructure including airports, tunnels, bridges, ports, and the World Trade Center site.
+In August 2017, Cotton was appointed executive director of the Port Authority of New York and New Jersey, the bi-state agency responsible for managing regional transportation infrastructure including airports, tunnels, bridges, ports, and the World Trade Center site.

+Cotton will retire from the role in January 2026.